A Guide to Vehicle Tracking Costs in the UK

 You can rent more advanced fleet tracking systems from around £15 per calendar month, or buy for around £200 per device.
 Depending on your fleet size, this means costs can quickly build up – so make sure you’re getting the best deal you can.
 If you’re unsure about the best option for you, we can help.

-Advanced trackers are typically active – they collect a whole host of data and feed it back in real time.
-And this works both ways – with an advanced system, drivers can receive alerts from HQ as well as traffic updates.
+Advanced trackers are typically active – they collect a whole host of data and feed it back in real-time.
+This works both ways – with an advanced system, drivers can receive alerts from HQ as well as traffic updates.

 Of course, this added functionality bumps the price up.
 But larger fleets in particular find they can recoup this expense quickly as they become more efficient.